 Total Time60 minutes

-In a large pan over medium heat, melt the vegan butter.
+In a large skillet or saute pan over medium heat, melt the vegan butter.
 Add the diced onion and cook for 15 minutes, stirring occasionally.

 Add minced garlic to the pan and continue cooking for another 5 minutes.
 If the ingredients in the pan start to dry out at any point during cooking, add some water.